 We can definitely blame students for their actions and behaviors.
 Full stop.

-Teachers don't lack the resources they need to be successful, they lack will to ask for those resources.
-If your administration is able or willing to give you what you need, there are dozens of grants and organizations out there that you can write to and receive funds.
+Teachers don't lack the resources they need to be successful, they lack the will to ask for those resources.
+If your administration is unable or willing to give you what you need, there are dozens of grants and organizations out there that you can write to and receive funds.
 I was able to purchase thousands of dollars worth of resources.
 Some teachers I worked with resented me for it because I had a classroom set of Chromebooks and iPads.
 These teachers could've also had these same resources if they had just written for the same grants I did.

 Most teachers I know choose teaching and refuse to leave because of the summers.
 Almost everyone that applies for a job at the State Board of Education will always ask if we are required to work summers.
 The answer, of course, is yes.
 Just because we are in education doesn't mean we get our summers off.
 I loved my summers as a teacher and think about going back into teaching for that one reason alone.
+We recently had an employee leave the State Board for this very reason.

 I hate the "ah-ha" moment.
 I don't mean I hate seeing that in students, because it can be rewarding, but I feel like it's a fake answer.
 As an educator, our job is to build off previous knowledge, not present them with some new and fascinating concept they've never thought about.
-My goal is to limit how many "ah-has" for my students because if I'm doing my job, it should come naturally to the students and they should be able to grow in knowledge gradually.
-I know this is kind of a stupid point to make, but I really hate when teachers use this as their "why" for teaching.
+My goal is to limit how many "ah-ha's" for my students because if I'm doing my job, it should come naturally to the students and they should be able to grow in knowledge gradually.
+I know this is kind of a stupid point to make, but I really dislike when teachers use this as their "why" for teaching.
 If we were being honest, a lot of teachers would refer to the paragraph above as the real reason they love teaching.

 The interesting thing about this video is that throughout the video, they slowly drop their defenses and say things they are originally hesitant to say.
 These are things I'd love to talk about in a future post.
 For example, a few moments of truth that I found interesting were: